 Arvin Radio: A Brief Overview and Historical Context

-Arvin, brand of Noblitt-Sparks Industries, was a brand of car radios and audio equipment that was popular in the 20th century.
+Arvin, a subsidiary of Noblitt-Sparks Industries, was a brand of car radios and audio equipment that was popular in the 20th century.
 Founded in the 1930s, Arvin quickly established itself as a leader in the field of automotive sound systems.
 Known for its quality and reliability, Arvin's products were widely used by American consumers and became synonymous with in-car entertainment.

 At a time when radio was still a relatively new technology, Arvin's car radios stood out for their compact size and ease of use.
 They were well-designed and offered a range of features, including AM/FM tuning, volume control, and push-button tuning.
 Arvin also offered a range of other audio products, including home radios and portable speakers, that were well-received by consumers.